everDavila/everDavila/README.md

-- 👋 Hi, I’m @everDavila
+- 👋 Hi, I’m  Ever !
-- 👀 I’m interested in ...
+- 👀 I’m interested in   web & mobile technologies and languages
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning   Quichwa
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on   social projects or something that can help spread the Quichwa language and other native languages of South America
 - 📫 How to reach me ... drop me a line to hello@davila.uno

 <!---